#1

 What are the different types of propolis?

-We often talk about THE propolis, but this is not quite true!
-There are a large number of specific varieties determined by the botanical origin of the plants foraged.
 Each propolis chemotype has a particular composition that gives it predominant characteristics.
 To facilitate classification, a colour code is commonly used.

 FOR MORE INFORMATION